NMFS-RADFish/boilerplate/README.md

 The configuration of a complex form lives in the `config` directory of this project, form example: `config/form.js`.
 This is where you will start.

-Firstly, the `CONTANTS` object should contain the key-value mapping of each input you plan on using in your form.
+Firstly, the `CONSTANTS` object should contain the key-value mapping of each input you plan on using in your form.
 Whenever you need to reference a certain input value, you should refer to this mapping.
 This kind of pointer allows you to avoid hardcoded typos, and provides a clear represenation of what inputs your form will have.

 So, rather than using `"species"`, you should use `CONTANTS.species`.